TheODDYSEY/Student-Perfomance-Model/README.md

-# Student Performance Prediction Model
+# Student Enrollment and Graduation Prediction

 ## Overview

-This repository contains a Jupyter Notebooks script for building and evaluating a machine learning model to predict student enrollment status based on various features.
-The script utilizes the RandomForestClassifier algorithm from scikit-learn.
+This project aims to predict student enrollment and graduation success based on historical student enrollment data, academic records, and demographic data..

 ## Table of Contents